Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 In more down to earth terms and for affine space this simply means

-In the geometry over finite fields there are yet more Frobenius morphisms: over a field $\FF_q$ with $q=p^n$ elements one has a Frobenius morphism $x\mapsto x^q$, and for technical reasons sometimes its inverse has to be considered.
-Depending on author and context all these morphisms and various base-changes are called ``Frobenius'' and so a little care is needed.
+When dealing with varieties over finite fields there are even more Frobenius morphisms: over the field $\FF_q$ with $q=p^n$ elements one has a Frobenius morphism $F_q:x\mapsto x^q$, and for technical reasons sometimes its inverse has to be considered, see, for example \cite[Appendix C.4]{Hartshorne}.
+Depending on author and context all these morphisms and various base-changes are called ``Frobenius'' and so, a little care is needed.

-Now, if $X$ is $n$-dimensional over $k$, then $F:X\to X^{(p)}$ is a morphism of degree $p^n$.
+Next, if $X$ is $n$-dimensional over $k$, then the $k$-linear Frobenius $F:X\to X^{(p)}$ is a finite morphism of degree $p^n$.
 Moreover, if $k$ is perfect then, on the level of function fields, this morphism corresponds to the inclusion

-Note that $k(X)^p$, the set of $p$.th powers of $k(X)$ is in fact a field: it is not only closed under multiplication but also under addition since $x^p+y^p=(x+y)^p$ in characteristic $p$.
+Note that $k(X)^p$, the set of $p$.th powers of $k(X)$, is in fact a field: it is not only closed under multiplication, but also under addition since $x^p+y^p=(x+y)^p$ in characteristic $p$.
 Let us also fix an algebraic closure $\overline{K}$ of $K=k(X)$.
 For every integer $i\geq0$ we define

 and note that these sets are in fact fields.
-Moreover, the field $K^{p^{-i}}$ is a finite and purely inseparable extension of $K$ of degree $p^{ni}$.
-The limit $K^{p^{-\infty}}$ as $i$ tends to infinity is called the {\em perfect closure} of $K$ in $\overline{K}$, as it is the smallest subfield of $\overline{K}$ that is perfect and that contains $K$.
+The field $K^{p^{-i}}$ is a finite and purely inseparable extension of $K$ of degree $p^{ni}$.
+Their union $K^{p^{-\infty}}$ as $i$ tends to infinity is called the {\em perfect closure} of $K$ in $\overline{K}$, as it is the smallest subfield of $\overline{K}$ that is perfect and contains $K$.

 \begin{Definition} Let $L$ be a finite and purely inseparable extension of $K$.
 The {\em height} of $L$ over $K$ is defined to be the minimal $i$ such that $K\subseteq L\subseteq K^{p^{-i}}$. \end{Definition}